 In fact, defenses often raise the issue of an unlawful arrest.
 This might be a situation in which there is no warrant for the arrest or the warrant is invalid.

 However, there are some arrests that are valid even without a warrant, such for public intoxication or driving while intoxicated.

 An unlawful arrest might be such as the rare instances when a rogue police officer uses the color of authority to rob or sexually assault a person under pretext of an arrest.

 A person may lawfully resist an unlawful arrest, but the resistance used must be reasonable.
 Oklahoma courts have decided, however, that a person cannot lawfully resist unlawful detention.
 If an officer conducts an improper traffic stop with no probable cause, a right to resist unlawful arrest would be irrelevant unless the officer then unlawfully placed the detained person under arrest.

-Resisting arrest in Oklahoma is chargeable as a misdemeanor and if convicted, you could spend up to a year in jail and pay a possible fine.
+Resisting arrest in Oklahoma is chargeable as a misdemeanor crime.
+If convicted, you could spend up to a year in jail and pay a possible fine.
 This is added to the sentence for the underlying crime.

-If you or a loved one are being charged with resisting arrest, it is important to talk to an knowledgeable Tulsa defense lawyer as soon as possible to understand your possible defenses and options under the law.
+If you or a loved one are being charged with resisting arrest, it is important to talk to a knowledgeable Tulsa defense lawyer as soon as possible to understand your possible defenses and options under the law.
 Tulsa criminal lawyers can explore options for the charge of resisting and for the underlying crime.

 Free Consultation: Tulsa Defense Lawyer

-If you would like a free consultation with a Tulsa, Oklahoma lawyer, call the Wirth Law Office – Tulsa at (918) 879-1681 or toll-free at (888) Wirth-Law.
+If you would like a free consultation with a Tulsa, Oklahoma lawyer, call Wirth Law Office – Tulsa at 918-879-1681.
 If you prefer written correspondence, you may submit a question through the form at the top right of this page.